mprat/practicepython/_posts/2014-01-29-01-character-input.md

 print(str(4) + "chan")
 {% endhighlight %}

-The same works for multiplication, but division and subtraction do not work like this.
+The same works for multiplication:

+{% highlight python %}

+print(4 * "test")
+{% endhighlight %}

+ but division and subtraction do not work like this.
+In terms of multiplication, the idea of multiplyling two strings together is not well-defined.
+What does it mean to multiply two strings in the first place?
+However, it makes sense in a way to specify multiplying a string by a number - just repeat that string that number of times.
+Try this in your own program with all the arithmetic operations with numbers and strings - the best way to get a feel for what works and what doesn't is to try it!

 {% include submit.md %}